 The National Society of Black Physicists plans to increase its involvement in Africa, connecting scientists and students on the two continents through the USAfri Initiative.

-For 2020-2021, USAfri is developing two workshops, a mini-workshop at the APS 2021 March Meeting one where participants meet one another to identify common interests, and one a year later in the U.S. followed by individual visits of Africans to research groups and user facilities in the U.S. to further develop potential working relationships.
+For 2021-2022, USAfri is developing two workshops, a mini-workshop at the APS 2021 March Meeting one where participants meet one another virtually to identify common interests, and one a year later in the U.S. followed by individual visits of Africans to research groups and user facilities in the U.S. to further develop potential working relationships.

 The USAfrica Initiative Project Leaders are:

 Omololu Akin-Ojo (EAIFR) is a condensed matter physicist from Nigeria and directs the ICTP-East African Institute for Fundamental Research.

 Sinead Griffin (Lawrence Berkeley Laboratory) is a Staff Scientist and leads a research group based in Materials Science Division and Molecular Foundry at Berkeley Lab.

 Richard Martin (University of Illinois and Stanford University) is Emeritus Professor of Physics, University of Illinois and a Consulting Professor in the Department of Applied Physics at Stanford University.

 Renata Wentzcovitch (Columbia University) is a Professor of Materials Science and Engineering in the Applied Physics and Applied Mathematics Department, Earth and Environmental Sciences, and Lamont-Doherty Earth Observatory at Columbia University.

 Join the mailing list for updates about USAfri